Hanna-N9/design-rest-api/README.md

 # design-rest-api
-Design the Rest API for a task management application in a markdown document and a standard Swagger format document
+Design the Rest API for a task management application in a markdown (md) document and a standard Swagger format (yaml) document